How to Choose the Best Agency to Manage Your Holiday Let Cottage

 - What makes them different from the other property managers you could hire for your property?
 Ask for examples of how they’ve gone the extra mile for other clients.

-- Will they send you regular status reports for your property?
+- Will they send you regular performance reports for your property?

+The strong relationship between you and the letting agency is essential for running a successful holiday let.
 Using a good agency can be an absolute godsend.
-They can deliver a better ROI (return on investment) than you could potentially obtain on your own, plus it allows you to avoid all the hassles of running a holiday rental and concentrate on what’s important – whether that’s other work or family.
+They can deliver a better ROI (return on investment) than you could potentially obtain on your own, plus it allows you to avoid all the hard work and hassles of running a holiday rental and concentrate on what’s important – whether that’s work or family.